HackYourFutureBelgium/home/curriculum/databases.md

-# Databases - 2 wk

-## Databases

 > 2 weeks.
 Find the Module repository [right here](https://github.com/HackYourFutureBelgium/databases/)

-introduction

 ## Pains & Gains

-* Storing all of your application data in `.json` and `.txt` files is a bit clumsy
+- Storing all of your application data in `.json` and `.txt` files is a bit clumsy
-* SQL will allow you to easily store and access much more complicated and interesting data
+- SQL will allow you to easily store and access much more complicated and interesting data

 ## What you can Build